flavioaiello/minimal-mistakes/_posts/2018-04-24-mariadb-automatic-docker-limits.md

     -i /etc/mysql/my.cnf
 ...
 ```
+## Parameters

+### innodb_buffer_pool_size
+InnoDB buffer pool size in bytes.
+The primary value to adjust on a database server with entirely/primarily XtraDB/InnoDB tables, can be set up to 80% of the total memory in these environments.
+If set to 2 GB or more, you will probably want to adjust innodb_buffer_pool_instances as well.
+See the XtraDB/InnoDB Buffer Pool for more on setting this variable, and also Setting Innodb Buffer Pool Size Dynamically if doing so dynamically.

+### tmp_table_size
+The largest size for temporary tables in memory (not MEMORY tables) although if max_heap_table_size is smaller the lower limit will apply.
+If a table exceeds the limit, MariaDB converts it to a MyISAM or Aria table.
+You can see if it's necessary to increase by comparing the status variables Created_tmp_disk_tables and Created_tmp_tables to see how many temporary tables out of the total created needed to be converted to disk.
+Often complex GROUP BY queries are responsible for exceeding the limit.
+Defaults may be different on some systems, see for example Differences in MariaDB in Debian.
+From MariaDB 10.2.7, tmp_memory_table_size is an alias.

+### max_heap_table_size
+Maximum size in bytes for user-created MEMORY tables.
+Setting the variable while the server is active has no effect on existing tables unless they are recreated or altered.
+The smaller of max_heap_table_size and tmp_table_size also limits internal in-memory tables.
+When the maximum size is reached, any further attempts to insert data will receive a "table ... is full" error.
+Temporary tables created with CREATE TEMPORARY will not be converted to Aria, as occurs with internal temporary tables, but will also receive a table full error.

+### query_cache_limit
+Size in bytes for which results larger than this are not stored in the query cache.

+### query_cache_size
+Size in bytes available to the query cache.
+About 40KB is needed for query cache structures, so setting a size lower than this will result in a warning.
+0, the default before MariaDB 10.1.7, effectively disables the query cache.
+Starting from MariaDB 10.1.7, query_cache_type is automatically set to ON if the server is started with the query_cache_size set to a non-zero (and non-default) value.

+### Slow query logging
+Finally the slow query logging will be activated and the threashold set to 5 seconds.

 The above sources can be found on [Github](https://github.com/flavioaiello/MariaDB) and the custom mariadb docker images on [Docker Hub](https://hub.docker.com/r/flavioaiello/mariadb/).